John Duns Scotus

 Now imagine some particular substance, say, me.
 Suppose I go from being pale to being tan.
 Now it is still I who exist both before and after the sun has had its characteristic effect on me.
 This illustrates an important feature of substances: they can successively have contrary accidents and yet retain their numerical identity.
 This sort of change is known, appropriately enough, as accidental change.
 In an accidental change, a substance persists through the change, having first one accident and then another.
 But clearly not all changes are accidental changes.
 There was once a time when I did not exist, and then I came into existence.
 We can’t analyze this change as an accidental change, since there doesn’t seem to be any substance that persists through the change.
 Instead, a substance is precisely what comes into being; this is not an accidental but a substantial change.
 And yet there must be something that persists even through substantial change, since otherwise we wouldn’t have change at all; substances would come to exist from nothing and disappear into nothing.
 Scotus follows Aristotle in identifying matter as what persists through substantial change and substantial form as what makes a given parcel of matter the definite, unique, individual substance that it is.
 (There are also accidental forms, which are a substance’s accidental qualities.)

 Thus far Scotus is simply repeating Aristotelian orthodoxy, and none of his contemporaries or immediate predecessors would have found any of this at all strange.
-But as Scotus elaborates his views on form and matter, he espouses three important theses that mark him off from some other philosophers of his day: he holds that there exists matter that has no form whatsoever, that not all created substances are composites of form and matter, and that one and the same substance can have more than one substantial form.
+But as Scotus elaborates his views on form and matter, he espouses three important theses that mark him off from some other philosophers of his day: he holds that matter can exist without any form whatsoever, that not all created substances are composites of form and matter, and that one and the same substance can have more than one substantial form.
 Let us examine each of these theses in turn.

 The problem of universals may be thought of as the question of what, if anything, is the metaphysical basis of our using the same predicate for more than one distinct individual.
 Socrates is human and Plato is human.
 Does this mean that there must be some one universal reality—humanity—that is somehow repeatable, in which Socrates and Plato both share?
 Or is there nothing metaphysically common to them at all?
 Those who think there is some actual universal existing outside the mind are called realists; those who deny extra-mental universals are called nominalists.
 Scotus was a realist about universals, and like all realists he had to give an account of what exactly those universals are: what their status is, what sort of existence they have outside the mind.
 So, in the case of Socrates and Plato, the question is “What sort of item is this humanity that both Socrates and Plato exemplify?”
 A related question that realists have to face is the problem of individuation.
 Given that there is some extra-mental reality common to Socrates and Plato, we also need to know what it is in each of them that makes them distinct exemplifications of that extra-mental reality.